Apple supplier Foxconn freezes hiring at largest plant

-TAIPEI/NEW YORK Apple Inc's(AAPL.O) manufacturing partner Foxconn Technology Group has frozen hiring at a Shenzhen plant that makes gadgets including the iPhone 5 and put the brakes on recruiting for other factories across China, but said the move was not linked to any single client.

-Foxconn runs a network of factories across the world's No. 2 economy that make products for tech companies from Hewlett Packard (HPQ.N) to Dell DELL.O.
+Foxconn runs a network of factories across the world's No. 2 economy that make products for tech companies from Hewlett Packard to Dell.
 It sought to pour cold water on a Financial Times report that it had imposed a hiring freeze while it slows production of Apple's latest smartphone.

 "Due to an unprecedented rate of return of employees following the Chinese New Year holiday compared to years past, our company has decided to temporarily slow down our recruitment process," the company said in a statement.